abner-xin/mock_servers/README.md

-# Note
- - all my servers are hold on RPC server. so you can start/stop mock servers by RPC requests.
+all my servers are hold by a RPC server on port 8270. so you can start/stop mock servers by RPC requests. details info refer to test_client.py

 # supported mock servers:
  - SMTP server